cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 as well as the hundreds (over 700 as of 2025) that UK Libraries offers and that I have not described, provide access to full-text content.
 But this isn't necessarily so.
-At the very list, a database must offer records that describe information sources.
+At the very least, a database must offer records that describe information sources.
 These records list article titles, author names, publication names, publication date information, and often subject terms.
 Abstracting services provide the same information but also provide abstracts of journal articles, which are searchable.
 Since abstracts provide summary information of the main articles, this is helpful in locating relevant information sources.